MetzinAround/practical-classroom-workshop/course/benefits.md

 Courseware as Code is a revolutionary approach to designing, creating, and maintaining course content and all related assets.
 According to the Army Cyberschool “Leveraging applicable aspects of the software development lifecycle to courseware facilitates discussions of suggested changes amongst faculty, provides transparency in updates, enables custom workﬂows based on the complexity of course content, and allows faculty, students, and workforce members to identify issues and contribute Content.”

-## Courseware as Code is revolutionary!

-Courseware as Code is a revolutionary approach to designing, creating, and maintaining course content and all related assets.
-According to the Army Cyberschool “Leveraging applicable aspects of the software development lifecycle to courseware facilitates discussions of suggested changes amongst faculty, provides transparency in updates, enables custom workﬂows based on the complexity of course content, and allows faculty, students, and workforce members to identify issues and contribute Content.”

 **The content generation process is rife with challenges all and opportunities including:**

 - Time to content delivery